sventendo/wh_save_buttons/README.md

 # wh_save_buttons

-TYPO3 Extension: Bring back the save buttons!
+Bring back the save buttons!

+## What does it do?

+Reverts the drop down save buttons in the backend to 3 single buttons.

+## How to install

+Zero configuration.
+Just install and activate.